 The cake recipe I use is a homemade white cake recipe that my mom shared with me.
 It uses basic ingredients such as flour, sugar, and vanilla, but it requires six egg whites beaten stiff.
 Egg whites make the cake moist, but also somewhat dense like pound cake, which is great for making a stacked cake.

 The cake I am demonstrating is a six-inch cake with two layers.
-This recipe makes enough for the two six-inch layers plus six cupcakes.
+This recipe makes enough for the two six-inch layers plus six cupcakes or two eight-inch layers.

 - 3 teaspoons baking powder